leeaaron629/Blog/Article 2 - Lookup Maps & Polymorphic Functions/README.md

 # Dealing with Deep Nested Code (Part 2)

 Hi!
 Welcome to part 2 of Dealing with Deep Nested Code.
-In part 1, we went over some methods on keeping nesting to a minimum by simply re-structuring the code through guard clauses and method decomposition.
+In part 1, we went over some methods on keeping nesting to a minimum by merely re-structuring the code.
 However, we still ended up using conditionals.
 Today we will go over approaches that do not use conditionals at all.
-This way we are avoiding conditionals instead of moving it elsewhere.
+This way, we will have no nesting inside our core logic.

 ### Table-Driven Methods

-Table-driven methods, as the name suggests, uses indexed tables (Arrays) and HashTables (Maps) as look-up tables.
+Table-driven methods, as the name suggests, use indexed tables (Arrays) and hash tables (HashMaps) as look-up tables to store the appropriate value or logic.
+The conditions, usually the object's properties, determines the keys or indices to the look-up table.
+So at run-time, the suitable logic or value can be found on the look-up table.

-Let's take a look at the following code to see what it can do:
+Let's take a look at the following code to see what table-driven methods are and can do:

 ```javascript
 function getCarPrice(car) {